MinnPost/represent-minnesota/README.md

 1. Find the dataset.
 If it's a redistricting of an existing boundary, you can often find it at the same place, with changing the URL for the year.
 1. Download the shapefiles and put them into a subfolder under `data/shapefiles`.
 Update `data/shapefiles/definitions.py` to match the new file path and whatever information you have from the source.
+1. With updated files, things like `name_func`, `id_func`, and `slug_func` will sometimes need new parameters.
+Sometimes this information is available in metadata for the new set.
 1. After pushing to Heroku with the new shapefiles, follow the steps below for running on Heroku.

 ## Running on Heroku